oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/refine-your-agent/refine-your-agent.md

 ## Introduction

-This lab focuses on part two of the solution : Better Experience.
+This lab focuses on refining the solution of the previous lab to achieve a better customer experience.
 In this lab, you’ll make the return flow feel personalized.
-After updating the order, the agent will compose a clear, polite confirmation email that could be sent to the customer.
+After updating the order, the agent will compose a clear, polite confirmation email.
+But this has a problem, which we’ll address in the next lab.

 Estimated Time: 15 minutes.